netcan/nano-caf/README.md

 # nano-caf

-A rapid tiny C++ actor framework for embedding system.
+A rapid tiny C++ actor framework for embedded system.